 Represents: Charter Schools

-Mark is currently the Superintendent of the Oakland Military Institute College Preparatory Academy.
+Dr. Mark Ryan is currently the Superintendent of the North Valley Military Institute College Preparatory Academy and from 2007-2014 was the Commandant and then Superintendent of the Oakland Military Institute.
 He has taught at the elementary, middle, and high school levels for more than 20 years in both catholic schools and public schools and he has been an elementary vice principal, high school vice principal, and high school principal.
 He was the principal of St. Matthias High School in Downey, CA when they were recognized as a National Blue Ribbon School of Excellence.
 Mark holds a BA in Liberal Arts and Masters in Educational Administration, both from Mount Saint Mary's College in Los Angeles, and a Ph.D. in Curriculum and Instruction from the University of Southern California.
-He is an adjunct professor in the School of Education at Loyola Marymount University's Bay Area Teach For America program.
+He also holds California Multiple Subject, Single Subject, and Designated Subjects credentials as well as a California Administrative Services credential.

 Curtis L. Washington, an educator for 23 years, is a physics teacher at Mills High School in Millbrae in the San Mateo Union High School District.